HUGG/TC1D/docs/source/erosion-models.md

 ## General implementation

-The calculation of erosion rates in T<sub>c</sub>1D is done in a function titled `calculate_erosion_rate()`, which returns four values:
+The calculation of erosion rates in T<sub>c</sub>1D is done in a function titled `calculate_erosion_rate()`.

-- `vx_array`: The array of velocities across the model depth range
-- `vx_surf`: The velocity at the model surface
-- `vx_max`: The magnitude of the maximum velocity in the model
-- `fault_depth`: The depth of the fault in erosion model 7 (ignored for other erosion models)

 The function definition statement is below, to give you a sense of the values that can be passed to the function:

 ```python
 def calculate_erosion_rate(params, dt, t_total, current_time, x, vx_array, fault_depth, moho_depth):